 This major incorporates music, communication, and religion courses to prepare students for worship arts ministries in today's church.
-Spring Arbor University has designed this program to meet the rapidly growing need for staff and volunteers who are knowledgeable in the areas of music, drama, video and audio design and production, and worship planning.
+Spring Arbor University has designed this program to meet the rapidly growing need for staff and volunteers who are knowledgeable in the areas of music, drama, worship planning, video and audio design, and production.
 (See the Worship Arts Major in this catalog.)